woopstar/smoothing_analytics_sensors/README.md

 ### 1. Lowpass Filtered Sensor

-The lowpass filter removes short-term spikes and fluctuations.
+The lowpass filter is applied to the raw sensor data and is used to remove short-term spikes and fluctuations.
 The time constant controls how quickly it reacts to changes.

-- **Purpose**: Smooths out rapid spikes.
+- **Purpose**: Smooths out rapid spikes from the raw data.
 - **Time Constant**: 15 seconds.
 A higher value smooths more but reacts slower.
 - **Rationale**: A 15-second time constant is ideal for handling short spikes from appliances while responding to longer-term changes.

 ### 2. Moving Median Filtered Sensor

-The moving median filter removes any remaining outliers from the lowpass-filtered data.
+The moving median filter is applied to the lowpass-filtered data to remove any remaining outliers.
+The median is more resistant to extreme values than the mean, making it effective for eliminating short-term spikes.

-- **Purpose**: Eliminates extreme outliers.
+- **Purpose**: Removes extreme outliers in the lowpass-filtered data.
 - **Sampling Size**: 15 data points.
 The median of the last 15 points is calculated.
 - **Rationale**: Prevents extreme spikes from heavily influencing the final reading.

 ### 3. EMA (Exponential Moving Average) Filtered Sensor

 The final smoothing step applies an Exponential Moving Average to the median-filtered data.
+This gives more weight to recent data points, making the sensor responsive to long-term trends while filtering out short-term noise.

-- **Purpose**: Provides final smoothing while prioritizing recent data points.
+- **Purpose**: Applies final smoothing, focusing on recent data trends.
 - **Smoothing Window**: 300 seconds (5 minutes).
 - **Alpha Calculation**:
   Alpha is calculated using the following formula: